-There are many reasons men who have had vasectomies may wish to have them reversed, including the desire to father children after a divorce or loss of a spouse or child or it could simply be due to the fact that they and their spouse have had a change of heart and want more children.
+There are several reasons that a man may choose to have their vasectomy reversed.
+The man may desire to father children after a divorce or the loss of a spouse or child or it could simply be due to the fact that they and their spouse have had a change of heart and want more children.
 Whatever the reason may be, almost all vasectomies are reversible and can be performed by a urologist.